matthewgdv/subtypes/README.md

 --------------------
 * Method chaining on in-place mutation methods (`dict.update()`, `dict.clear()` etc.)
 * filtering and getting values based on regular expressions, for keys that are strings.
+* Allows its attributes to be accessed and modified using item access
+* Recursively replaces dicts with `Dict_` instances when constructed and when settings an attribute or item

 The `DateTime` class (subclasses `datetime.datetime`)
 --------------------